Sandy Douglas: 1957–1960: University of Leeds

+In 1957, Douglas moved to the University of Leeds, and oversaw the university's installation of a Ferranti Pegasus vacuum-tube computer in the nearby Eldon Chapel.
+Douglas established the university's first computer laboratory within the Department of Mathematics, and began offering some of the earliest programming courses in the United Kingdom to students; it was there that he first became interested in the application of computers to business problems.

 The Pegasus holds an especial place in my affection, it being the machine I installed as the central University machine in a disused chapel in Leeds in 1957 – it was known as Lucifer, for Leeds University Computing Installation (FERranti).
 Our au pair girl from Spain made a beautiful little devilish doll which decorated the machine – it has probably disappeared by now.

-In June 1960 the Committee of Vice-Chancellors and Principals set up a Working Party to explore the creation of a national system for handling university admissions.
-Douglas was appointed a member of the Working Party to provide advice on the use of computers in this system.
-He had previously worked at Leeds with Ronald Kay, who was to become UCCA's general secretary, on "an early and primitive but successful attempt to introduce computer methods into student registration procedures".
+In June 1960, the Committee of Vice-Chancellors and Principals at the university set up a working party to explore the creation of a national system for handling university admissions.
+Douglas was appointed a member of the party, and provided advice on the use of computers for this system.
+Douglas had previously worked with university administrator Ronald Kay on "an early and primitive but successful attempt to introduce computer methods into student registration procedures."
+Kay would later be named General Secretary of the Universities Central Council on Admissions.

-CEIR

-1960: Entered the commercial field as Technical Director of the UK subsidiary of C-E-I-R (now Scientific Control Systems).

-Leasco

-1968: Left CEIR to initiate the European software interests of Leasco Systems and Research Ltd. as chairman.
+1960–1968: C-E-I-R Holdings Ltd

+In 1960, Douglas was headhunted by the British subsidiary of C-E-I-R (later known as Scientific Control Systems) and hired as a technical director.
+Douglas performed consultancy work at C-E-I-R for several years.

+Later years

+In 1968, Douglas left C-E-I-R and joined Leasco Systems and Research Ltd as a research director.
+Shortly afterwards, Douglas was appointed Professor of Computational Methods at the London School of Economics, and worked with professor Frank Land to establish the Information Systems Group within the university's Department of Statistics.

+Personal life

+Douglas was married to Audrey Mary Brasnett Parker.
+The couple had two children; Shirley Douglas (born in 1954) and Andrew Douglas (born in 1956).

-Douglas died in sleep on 29 April 2010 from pneumonia.
+On April 29, 2010, Douglas died in his sleep from pneumonia.

-Writings

-Over 60 papers have been published by Professor Douglas covering topics in Atomic Physics, Crystallography, Solution of Differential Equations, Computer Design, Programming and Operational Research in the Shipbuilding, Oil Chemical Mining, Engineering and Transportation Industries, and in the Printing Industry.
+Notable publications

+Douglas published more than 60 papers in fields such as atomic physics, crystallography, mathematics, and computer science.